 Voice commands can make navigation safer.
 This is one frill that's really helpful.
 Upper-tier car GPS systems work by voice commands, so you won't have to take your hands off the wheel.
-Expect to pay about $200 for a voice-command navigator, though.

 Are map updates included?
 It's smart to buy a car GPS system that includes free map updates for the life of the unit, experts say.
-It'll add maybe $20 to the price -- but a map update costs $30 to $50 otherwise.
+It'll add maybe $20 to the price -- but a map update costs $60 to $80 otherwise.